dsj-brown/run_analysis/README.md

 1. data.table
 2. dplyr

+## Scripts

 ### run_analysis(writeFile = FALSE)
 A function which executes a series of nested functions and results in a tidy data set being returned to the global environment.
-If you would like to write the contents of the data set into a .txt file contained in the project folder then pass the a writeFile value of TRUE when executing the function.
+If you would like to write the contents of the data set into a .txt file, contained in the project folder, then specify the argument writeFile = TRUE when executing the function.

 The function calls the following functions in order:
 1. importData()